Techtonica/curriculum/roles-in-tech/technical-writing.md

 ### Materials

 Technical writers, also called *technical communicators*, prepare instruction manuals, how-to guide journal articles and other supporting documents to communicate complex and technical information more easily.
 They also develop, gather, and disseminate technical information through an organization's communications channels.
-- *For better understanding in **Technical Writing** one should refer to this silde* [Roles in Tech: Technical Writing](https://docs.google.com/presentation/d/1p7fa20o7lRyvXuXhsFz8MfHktY5MaqSPSrLdNjocNcE/edit?usp=sharing)
+- *For better understanding in **Technical Writing** one should refer to this Silde* [Roles in Tech: Technical Writing](https://docs.google.com/presentation/d/1p7fa20o7lRyvXuXhsFz8MfHktY5MaqSPSrLdNjocNcE/edit?usp=sharing)
 ### Lesson